 For example, you could build a form for an eCommerce store that asks whether a customer’s enquiry is related to an order.
 If the user states that they are contacting you regarding an order, you could display an additional field asking for the order ID and a further field asking if they would like to return the item.

 WS Form PRO allows you to easily create beautiful responsive forms using a drag and drop layout editor.
-There is extensive support for HTML 5 form input types and all fields can be placed into coloumns and rows.
+There is extensive support for HTML 5 form input types and all fields can be placed into columns and rows.

 The plugin works great with Gutenberg too.

 Actions let you perform an event whenever a form is saved or submitted.
 For example, display a message to the user after they submit a form.

 The following actions are included in WS Form PRO: